jvdwetering/dizx/README.md

 Note that DiZX is still firmly in Alpha.
 You might encounter many bugs.
 In particular, the ability to generate a tensor representation of a diagram is not yet implemented, meaning that some of the rewrites might inadvertently be breaking the semantics.

+These ZX-calculus algorithms are presented in the paper "The Qupit Stabiliser ZX-travaganza: Simplified Axioms, Normal Forms and Graph-Theoretic Simplification" by Boldizsár Poór, Robert I. Booth, Titouan Carette, John van de Wetering, and Lia Yeh, which is available at [https://doi.org/10.4204/EPTCS.384.13](https://doi.org/10.4204/EPTCS.384.13).